drillby/automatization_of_pc/README.md

 This project contains some ideas how to automate my work on PC.

 ## Instalation and setup:
-I am using Python 3.10.1, 3.8.10 and 3.9.9, so it is tested and debugged only for this version.
+I am using Python 3.10.1, 3.8.10 and 3.9.9, so it is tested and debugged only for theese versions.
 To install all the nessesary packages run <br>
 `pip install -r requirements.txt`

-Recomended OS is any Unix based system, Windows machines will experience not working face_recognition.
+Recomended OS is any Unix based system, Windows machines will experience not working face_recognition and there may be truble with PyAudio.

 ### Server hosting:
 So far I am hosting a server on my PC using Django library.
 Soon I will be hosting a server on RaspberryPi or Synology NAS if possible.